Strainburst Research Project

 The research project team

-The project team is led by the ACG’s Professor Phil Dight and comprises the following researchers:
+The project team was led by the ACG’s Professor Phil Dight and comprised the following researchers:

 - Ai Li (Ellie), laboratory technician, Australian Centre for Geomechanics